gasperploj/convergence-monitor-slovenia/README.md

 * productivity,
 * wages (nominal and PPP adjusted)

-The report is updated evergy Monday at around 11:30 CET via GitHub Actions.
+The report is updated every Monday at around 11:30 CET via GitHub Actions.